-Ref Document/ Proposed Modifications Page/Para Number entry; 2 in the north of the borough and 7 in the south.
+Ref Document/ Page/Para Number Proposed Modifications entry; 2 in the north of the borough and 7 in the south.
 Over the same period, there is an identified need for 12 secondary forms of entry: 9 in the north of the borough and 3 in the south.
-Meeting the Needs The need for primary places in the north of the borough is expected to be met through the expansion of two schools, Hillside Junior School and Warrender Primary.
-Subject to meeting the policies and provisions of this plan, the Council will support the delivery of a new primary school within or in the vicinity of the Hayes Housing Zone. the Council will support the delivery The majority of the forecast need of progressing proposals for the expansions are expected at Vyners secondary school will be required of this requirement, although some tee Strategic Infrastructure Plan notes through the expansion of existing secondary school will be required of this requirement, although some tee Strategic Infrastructure Plan notes through the expansion of existing secondary school will be required of this requirement, although some tee Strategic Infrastructure Plan notes through the expansion of existing secondary school will be required of this requirement, although some tee Strategic Infrastructure Plan notes through the expansion of existing secondary school will be required of the expansion of existing secondary school will be required of the expansion of existing secondary school will be required of the expansion of existing secondary school will be required of the expansion of existing secondary school will be expansion of existing secondary school will be expansion of existing secondary school will be required of the expansion of existing secondary school will be expansing secondary school will be expansion of existing sec Ensuring a healthy population is a key component of sustainable growth.
-The Council has produced the Joint Strategic Needs Assessment (JSNA), as the main policy document for health service delivery in the borough.
-The JSNA seeks to review the health and well-being of the population and reduce health inequalities.
-The Council's Strategic infrastructure Plan identifies key healthcare projects that are expected to come forward through to 2026.
-These projects can be divided between those relating to primary and acute healthcare.
-Primary Care Provision Description Requirement Delivery Aim New out of hospital hub in North Hillingdon at Mount Vernon Hospital.New building of approximately 700 sqm for out of hospital
+Meeting the Needs The need for primary places in the north of the borough is expected to be met through the expansion of schools, Hillside Junior School and Warrender Primary.
+Subject to meeting the policies and provisions of this the Council will support the delivery of a new primary school within or in the vicinity of the Hayes Housing Zor The majority of the forecast need for secondary provision is located in the north of the borough.
+The Council is progressing proposals for the expansion of Abbotsfield, Northwood and Swakeleys Schools and further expansions are expected at Vyners and Ruislip High School.
+Notwithstanding these proposals, it is likely that a new secondary school will be required to the north of the A40.
+The Council is assessing free school proposals to meet this requirement, although some temporary expansions may be required to provide interim capacity.
+The Council's Strategic Infrastructure Plan notes that the demand for places in the south of the borough will be met, either through the expansion of existing schools, or the provision of a new free school.
+All proposals for expansions or new schools will be required to meet the provisions of the criteria based po DMCI 2 contained in the Council's Development Management Policies document.
+Health Care Provision Ensuring a healthy population is a key component of sustainable growth.
+The Council has produced the Strategic Needs Assessment (JSNA), as the main policy document for health service delivery in the borout JSNA seeks to review the health and well-being of the population and reduce health inequalities.
+The Council has produced the Strategic infrastructure Plan identifies key healthcare projects that are expected to come forward through the These projects can be divided between those relating to primary and acute healthcare.
+Primary Care Provision Description Requirement Delivery Aim New out of hospital hub in North Hillingdon at Mount Vernon Hospital.
+New building of approximately 700 sqm for out of hospital services and improved access to By 2019

 Ref Document/ Page/Para Number Proposed Modifications health facilities.
 New out of hospital hub in Uxbridge and West Drayton New building of approximately 2,300 sqm for out of hospital services and improved access to health facilities.
 By 2019/20 New primary care facility on the former Woodside Care Home site New building of approximately 900 sqm to address population growth and resulting increased demand for healthcare facilities.
 By 2018 New centralised CCG facility in Yiewsley Site of approximately 2,500 sqm to meet healthcare requirements associated with housing growth.
 Currently unknown New primary care facility in Hayes & Harlington New building of approximately 1,000-1500 sqm to extend the capacity of the existing HESA facility.
 Within 5 years Potential development at Eastcote Health Centre Requirement to be determined through discussions with the CCG to extend and improve existing facilities.
-Delivery aim: by 2019 I work with the relevant providers to d against the requirements of nation acilities at Mount Vernon and also address the recognised need for these al planning guidance, the relevant policies
+Delivery aim: by 2019 I work with the relevant providers to dagainst the requirements of nation acilities at Mount Vernon and also address the recognised need for these al planning guidance, the relevant policies